lopezalx/CLI-project/README.md

   Through this CLI project, created with Ruby, you can add songs to a music catalog and then have them displayed by artist, genre, or your full catalog.

   Type ruby app.rb in the terminal to begin and view the options menu.
-  Once you run ruby app.rb in the terminal you will be shown the following options method:
+  Once you run ruby app.rb in the terminal you will be shown the following options menu:

      -Music Catalog-
        1. Add a song